aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document-easily/_index.md

 ### Moving to Any Node (Paragraphs and their Children)

 If you have a document object node, which is a paragraph or a direct child of a paragraph, you can point the builder's cursor to this node.
 Use the DocumentBuilder.MoveTo method to perform this.
-Below example demonstrates how to move a cursor position to a specified node.
+Below example shows how to move a cursor position to a specified node.
 You can download template file of this example from here.

 {{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToNode.cpp" >}}